retcon85/template-sms-wladx-lite-eljaysmslib/README.md

-# A very, very, very simple WLA-DX template for an SMS game
+# A very, very, very simple WLA-DX template for an SMS game based on library at https://github.com/lajohnston/smslib

+## Quickstart

+1. Either create a new repo using this one as a template from the github UI, use the `gh repo create` command line, or just clone this repo and manually rename / change git remotes etc.
+2. Run `git submodule init`
+3. Run `git submodule update`

+The last two commands will populate the lib/smslib folder with the library.
+Alternatively when you clone you could use the `--recurse-submodules` flag.

 ## Features

 - Basic Makefile to build the project
-- A simple, unpaged memory map setup, via include file
-- Some basic defines
-- Example RAMSECTIONs for system variables, pause support and user variables
-- Example main program structure which waits for a frame interrupt and loops
-- SMS TMR header generation
+- Example Hello World program from smslib's examples folder

 ## WLA-DX features non demonstrated